dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 ## Viola Jones Detector

 In early 2000s, deep learning where in their infancy or deep learning where not everything, in [this paper](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf) Viola and Jones proposed a machine learning approach for visual object detection which is capable of processing images extremely rapidly and achieving high detection rates.
 The algorithm consisted of 3 important parts, integral images which consisted of calculating about 60,,000 image features, AdaBoost classifier, a boosting process which is collection of weak classifier and cascading, where more complex classifier are cascaded in a chain.
-Intutivley, they created a chain of suppose 3 classifier, where each sub-window classifies it as a "face or not a face".
+Intutivley, they created a chain of suppose 3 classifier, where each sub-window (field of view) classifies it as a "face or not a face".
 Those sub-windows which are not intially rejected get passed on to next classifier and so no. If any classifier rejects sub-window, no further processing is involved.
 So, it was a degenerate decision classifier.
 This process allowed quick selection of faces and discarding backgrounds very quickly.

 For example, in below classifier, 1 feature classifier achieves 100% detection rate with 50% false positive rate, 2 feature classifier with 100% detection rate and 40% false positive rate(20% cumulative) and 20 feature classifier achieve 100% detection rate with 10% false positive rate(2% cumulative).